Pele's hair: Formation

 The strands are created when molten lava is ejected into the air and form tiny droplets, which elongate perfectly straight.
 It usually forms in lava fountains, lava cascades, and vigorous lava flows.

 Features

 Pele's hair has a golden yellow color and looks like human hair or dry straw.
 In sunlight, it has a shimmering gold color.
 Length varies considerably, but is typically 5 to 15 cm, and can be up to 2 m.
-Hair diameter ranges from about 1 to 300 µm (0.001 to 0.3 mm), and therefore weight is accordingly low.
+Hair diameter ranges from about 1 to 300 μm (0.001 to 0.3 mm).